Press releases and subscriptions

 Please note that no compensation will be offered.

 By submitting your memories to us, you guarantee that you own all rights to the image and/or text.

+The legal foundation for data processing is concent.
 If you want to withdraw your consent and remove your information from us, or if you do not want us to publish your information, please contact us at: firstname.lastname@example.org

 We will delete your information within 30 days from receiving your e-mail.

 Computer cookies are small text files that a website transfers to your computer.
 A cookie will usually contain the name of the website from which the cookie originated, the “lifetime” of the cookie (i.e. how long it will remain on your device), and a value, which is usually a randomly generated number.

 Cookies are used to allow websites to function more efficiently, but also to send information to the owner of a website.
 Cookies also make it possible to separate different users from each other, which can give each user a more personalised and positive experience of a website.